Applying to Tufts IRACDA

 Applicants must be American citizens or permanent residents and have no more than two years of postdoctoral experience at the time of their appointment to the program.

-The application deadline for next year (Fall 2020) is March 1, 2020.
+The application deadline for next year (September 2021) is March 1, 2021.
 The NIH and Tufts IRACDA encourage applications from those currently under-represented in biomedical research as defined by the NIH.
 Currently, these include, but are not limited to African-Americans, Hispanics, Native Americans, Pacific Islanders, people with disabilities and members of groups that are economically or socially disadvantaged.

 The Advisory Committee of the Tufts IRACDA will review all applications and select scholars for appointment.
 Commitment to the goals of the program, strong academic and research credentials and interest in teaching, mentoring and active citizenship are important criteria used in the selection process.
 The research and training experience of the research mentor are also considered.